ibm-cloud-docs/monitoring/core/data-security.md

 ### Captures
 {: #capture}

-In Sysdig, you can also enable captures when you configure a monitoring agent.
+In {{site.data.keyword.mon_full_notm}}, you can also enable captures when you configure a monitoring agent.
 A capture is a trace file that you can use to analyze what happens in a host during a time frame.
 * Captures contain system calls, and other OS events.
 * You can enable or disable this feature per node when you configure the monitoring agent that collects metrics from that node.
 A node can be a host, a container, a virtual machine, a bare metal, or any metrics source where you install a monitoring agent.